Noein: Mou Hitori no Kimi e, Steins;Gate Recommendations

 The many-worlds interpretation and quantum physics.
 Not your usual anime bedfellows.
 Both series deal with time travel under the assumption that every choice we make can create an alternate, divergent time-line / dimension.

 Noein is a lot more ambitious than Steins;Gate, which preferred to stay within time travel limited to days-weeks and the same area.
 In Noein, the other selves of the child cast time travel with enhanced bodies; conversing with their younger selves as they fight using superpowers and struggle to sustain their bodies in a dimension they don't belong in.
-The future involving an entity known as 'Noein' destroying all alternate
+The future involving an entity known as 'Noein' destroying all alternate dimensions is

 Both anime is about time-travelling and the mechanism is used excellently in both stories.
 Noein spends a bit more time with the "future" worlds than Steins;Gate does and feels a bit more darker/moody than Steins;Gate because the latter had more funny dialogue.
 Aside from that, Steins;Gate generally had better characters so expect some differences in characterization (Noein had a younger cast in the present timelines), but character developments in both was quite well done.

 Noein is the "kiddo" version of Steins;Gate.
 Both have time-travel plot, and in both the hero wants desperately to save the girl he loves and his friends from a terrible event and at the same time prevent an horrible future to humanity.
 Both are a great watch.